HelpChat/Wiki2/clips-plugins/deluxechat/files.md

 # placeholders you want to use.
 The example below uses Player placeholders, so
 # we need to download the player expansion: /papi ecloud download Player, /papi reload
 #
+# [URL] and [EXECUTE] are actions you can add to your click commands.
+# [URL] will open the link after the action name.
+# [EXECUTE] will execute the command that comes after the action name.
 #
 # example format template:
 # formats: